 And those were not the only papers that gathered dust and mold and lay yellowing, if not decaying, in boxes.
 There were letters sent from the South Pacific to his parents and my mother during World War II, correspondence with the Canadian Air Force (he had been rejected by the United States Army Air Corps—too old and bad teeth I believe), Army discharge papers, divorce and remarriage certificates (my parents’ bad spell), and, yes, more, carefully labeled and bound materials for the IRS.

 My father was a life long employee of the United States Government.
 He was a rule abiding man who, as he made his way home from “the base” each day, passed through a gate arched by a sign that read, “What you see, what you hear, when you leave, leave it here.”
 He took no part in politics of any kind.
-He seemed to have over interpreted the Hatch Act, a bit of 1939 legislation that dictates the degree to which Federal Employees can be involved in the democratic process.
+He seemed to have over interpreted the Hatch Act, a bit of 1939 legislation that dictates the degree to which Federal Employees may be involved in the democratic process.
 My mother, meanwhile, ran for office and campaigned vigorously for Democrats.
 My father remained silent on such matters.

 He was, in fact, timid in many ways.
 His matte black lunch bucket certainly drew no attention.
 His work overalls hid anything that might have individualized him.
-A nice man, “well thought of,” who did not smoke or drink (a concession to my Baptist mother and grandmother), had little or no ambition to be other than he was, make more money, or buy better cars.
+A nice man, “well thought of,” who did not smoke or drink (a concession to my Baptist mother and grandmother), had little or no ambition to be other than he was, to make more money, or to buy better cars.
 He did not pursue higher education though he could have (the G.I.
-Bill), and was content, it seemed, to slump into the cushions of my mother’s maple Ethan Allen colonial themed furniture with the Dayton Daily News after a work day.
+Bill) and was content, it seemed, to slump into the cushions of my mother’s maple Ethan Allen colonial themed furniture with the Dayton Daily News after a workday.
 We ate dinner, served on her Russell Wright cobalt blue cutlery (the glaze of which may or may not have been slowly poisoning us) set formally on her Ethan Allen maple table (Refinished periodically by my father and polished by my mother after each use. ) around 5:30, soon after his predictable return.

 There was with him, however, some underlying fear of and disdain for the government.
 He seemed to be a man who “lay low.”
 He wouldn’t fly, at least not after WWII.
 He did not enjoy driving, at least not when I knew him.